eshun/Luckysheet/docs/guide/api.md

 - **Explanation**：

-	Quickly return the data of the specified worksheet, same as `luckysheetfile[i].data`
+	Quickly return the data of the specified worksheet, same as `sheetfile[i].data`

 ------------